Stacked glass payment cards with a yen symbol, torii gate silhouette, and cherry blossom

 On-ramp options for Japanese residents: bitFlyer and GMO Coin accept JPY deposits via Japanese bank transfer (furikomi) with zero or minimal fees.
 Users can buy USDC or USDT, then transfer to their crypto card wallet for tax-efficient spending.
 Coincheck supports convenient bank deposits through Monex Group's banking relationships.
 For larger amounts, SBI VC Trade integrates with SBI Sumishin Net Bank for instant JPY-to-crypto conversion.

-P2P trading via platforms like Paxful and LocalBitcoins (before shutdown) served the Japanese market, but FSA regulation has pushed most activity to registered exchanges.
+P2P trading via platforms like Paxful served the Japanese market historically, but FSA regulation has pushed most activity to registered exchanges.
 LINE (Japan's dominant messaging app) explored crypto through LINE BITMAX but card integration remains absent.

 Common Mistakes

 2. Not converting cashback tokens to stablecoins immediately.
-BTC or BGB cashback has a zero cost basis at receipt and is already taxed as miscellaneous income at fair market value.
-If the token then appreciates before you spend or sell it, you face additional tax on the gain.
-At the 43% bracket, receiving JPY 10,000 in BTC cashback that doubles to JPY 20,000 costs JPY 4,300 in initial tax plus JPY 4,300 on the appreciation - JPY 8,600 total on JPY 20,000 of value.
+BTC or BGB cashback has a zero cost basis at receipt and is taxed at 20% at fair market value (for specified assets).
+If the token then appreciates before you spend or sell it, you face additional 20% tax on the gain.
+Receiving JPY 10,000 in BTC cashback that doubles to JPY 20,000 costs JPY 2,000 in initial tax plus JPY 2,000 on the appreciation - JPY 4,000 total.
+Better than the old 43% rate, but still avoidable.

 Closing Outlook